mindspore-lab/mindcv/quick_start.md

 # Quick Start

-In this tutorial, we will provide a quick start guideline for [mindcv](https://github.com/mindspore-lab/mindcv).
+[MindCV](https://github.com/mindspore-lab/mindcv) is an open source toolbox for computer vision research and development based on [MindSpore](https://www.mindspore.cn/en).
+It collects a series of classic and SoTA vision models, such as ResNet and SwinTransformer, along with their pretrained weights.
+SoTA methods such as AutoAugment are also provided for performance improvement.
+With the decoupled module design, it is easy to apply or adapt MindCV to your own CV tasks.
+In this tutorial, we will provide a quick start guideline for MindCV.

 This tutorial will take DenseNet classification model as an example to implement migration training for Cifar10 dataset, and explain the usage of MindCV modules in this process.